 You’ll Be More Creative

 Everyone needs a creative outlet, and blogging can be that outlet for all types of people.
-It’s not just about creative writing, either.
+With the current availability of website builders that are optimized for creative uses, creative blogging becomes even easier than ever.
+However, it’s not just about creative writing.
 Even if you’re not big into writing, you’ll discover the creative benefits of blogging.

 For example, if you decide to start a hobby blog for wood working, you might post pictures of your projects and write about the steps you took to create the final product.
 By laying your project out, you are analyzing what you did and how to change—often without even thinking about it.
 In a public setting like a blog, you also have the opportunity to gather more ideas, and since you have readers counting on you, you’re likely to feel a deeper drive to continue your creative projects and come up with more ideas.